-The Basketball Heritage Collection was deposited at the University of Worcester in 2015 by John Atkinson, supplemented by additional material from Jenny Collins.
+The Basketball Heritage Collection at the University of Worcester was initiated, in 2015, with deposits from John Atkinson and Jenny Collins

 These webpages give a brief flavour of the extent and richness of the material available, and will be added to as we catalogue and further develop the collection.
 If you wish to find out more about the collection contact us on email@example.com